int19h/jbomohi/dict/baitni/comments.md

 grouping is six trits to the tryte (which still seems a bit weird to me from a mathematical perspective).
 We should be able to say that.

+## 2015-07-12T00:56:50Z — spheniscine (comment 2241, on definition 66992, in reply to 2228)

+Re: What type of unit of information?

+I did not add it to {baitni} because {baitni} is a zi'evla defined very specifically as 8 bits, to reflect the common use of "byte" as a unit of information wrt computers. {bitnymei} can be used to define additional units if desired, and has terbri both for number of bits and logarithmic base.